What is procurement management?

 Procurement teams have to process purchase requests in a fast and productive way to meet companies’ needs for goods and services, although they struggle going back and forth among systems, emails, and tools.

-A low-code solution makes it easy for teams to design and build workflows and automations without writing a single line of code — a win-win for both procurement teams in need of immediate solutions without adding to the IT backlog.
+A no-code solution makes it easy for teams to design and build workflows and automations without writing a single line of code — a win-win for both procurement teams in need of immediate solutions without adding to the IT backlog.

-Pipefy is a low-code process automation solution that acts as a visibility and communication layer that connects disparate systems and activities to streamline the purchasing process.
+Pipefy is a no-code process automation solution that acts as a visibility and communication layer that connects disparate systems and activities to streamline the purchasing process.
 Deliver more value and improve business performance with Pipefy.